diana-hep/oamap/README.rst

     wget http://diana-hep.org/oamap/examples/planets.npz

 Numpy's npz format is intended for rectangular arrays, not deeply nested structure.
 However, OAMap effectively adds this feature.
-(Numpy is faster to load into OAMap but a larger file than Parquet, due to less aggressive packing.)
+(Numpy is faster to load into OAMap but is a larger file than Parquet, due to less aggressive packing.)

 .. code-block:: python